 DISABILITY SYLLABUS STATEMENT

 Note that some students may be accompanied to classes by a service animal.
 Students are not required to provide prior notice of this to the University.
-If it is not readily apparent the student is disabled, students can be asked two questions, do you have this animal due to a disability and what tasks does it perform for you?
+If it is not readily apparent that the student is disabled, students can be asked two questions, do you have this animal due to a disability and what tasks does it perform for you?
 Emotional Support Animals are different than services animals and are typically only approved to reside in a student’s housing location/room.

 Syracuse University has established email as a primary vehicle for official communication with students, faculty, and staff.
 Emergency notifications, educational dialog, research, and general business correspondence are all consistently enhanced in institutions of higher learning where email policies exist and are supported by procedures, practice, and culture.